SCHAP is currently accepting applications

 Requirements to be Eligible for a Loan through SCHAP

-- The applicant must be an owner-occupant of a building with no more than four units.
-(This program does not provide funds to repair recently purchased homes.
-Therefore, a minimum two (2) year period as owner/occupant is required.)
+- The Applicant must be an owner-occupant of a building with no more than four units.

 - Photo ID for applicant as well as anyone listed on the deed, and anyone a part of your household including spouse and children.